flexmonster/js-pivot-table/README.md

 This solution allows you to work extremely fast with really [large data volumes](http://www.flexmonster.com/demos/) (huge OLAP cubes, data sets from SQL DBs or files up to 100 MB).

 Maximum data size is limited only by your end-users’ browsers and the capacity of their devices.
 The table renders multiple millions of cells immediately.
 If the user’s browser can handle it, we’ll display it.

-Moreover, we have developed a special application.
-It compresses CSV data and makes it load 5-10 times faster.
-[Flexmonster data compressor](http://www.flexmonster.com/blog/connecting-to-sql-databases-fast-data-loading-with-compressor-for-net-java-php/) is freely available in different technologies, as follows: .NET, Java, PHP.

 Working with OLAP cubes, a browser component can communicate with the server via XMLA protocol or you can use [Flexmonster Data Speed Accelerator for OLAP cubes](http://www.flexmonster.com/blog/flexmonster-data-speed-accelerator-for-olap-cubes-we-show-multidimensional-data-10-times-faster/).
 It’s a special server-side proxy that helps you to increase data loading speed from server to customer’s browser tenfold.